Back to Resources

 Other factors contributing to the driver shortage include:

-- Infrastructure issues, such a trouble finding places to park overnight and dealing with traffic congestion that limits a driver’s ability to deliver their loads efficiently
+• Infrastructure issues: Difficulties in finding overnight parking and managing traffic congestion limit a driver’s ability to deliver loads efficiently.

 Explanation #2: Drivers being replaced by automated trucks